KivalEvan/BeatSaber-JSMap/example/README.md

 await save.difficulty(data2, { directory: '/somewhere/else', filePath: 'overrideName.dat' }); // advanced use
 ```

-Difficulty file name is saved directly on difficulty class and can be changed.
+Difficulty file name is saved directly on difficulty class and can be changed, does not save the file name inside custom data.

 ```ts
 data.fileName = 'ExpertPlusStandard.dat';
 ```

-If you happen to use the script outside of map folder, you can use the following before loading and saving to target the folder.
+If you happen to use the script outside of map folder, you can do the following before loading the source folder and saving to target the folder.
 You may change this anytime whenever necessary.

 ```ts
 globals.directory = './YOUR/MAP/FOLDER/PATH/';